RockItCoin Launches Operations in Australia, Expanding Global Footprint

-CHICAGO, Sept.
-26, 2024 /PRNewswire/ -- Leading Bitcoin ATM operator and fintech company RockItCoin is expanding its global footprint with its launch in Australia.
+SYDNEY, Sept.
+27, 2024 /PRNewswire/ -- Leading Bitcoin ATM operator and fintech company RockItCoin is expanding its global footprint with its launch in Australia.
 This strategic rollout will place RockItCoin Bitcoin ATMs in high-traffic areas across the country, offering both locals and visitors convenient access to cryptocurrency transactions.

 With a strong track record in the U.S. and worldwide, RockItCoin is meeting the rising demand for fast, secure, and convenient cryptocurrency access.
 This latest expansion reinforces the company's commitment to making crypto more accessible to all, no matter where they are in the world.